British Library: 2023 cyber attack

 On 28 October 2023 the British Library's entire website went down due to a cyber attack, later confirmed as a ransomware attack attributed to ransomware group Rhysida.
 Catalogues and ordering systems were affected, rendering the great majority of the library's collections inaccessible to readers.
 The library released statements saying that their services would be disrupted for several weeks, with some disruption expected to persist for several months.

 As of January 2024, the British Library continues to experience technology outages as a result of the cyber-attack.
 By October 2024 many of the previously inaccessible services had been restored, including remote item ordering, online learning services and online manuscripts.
+A new library management system was launched in late 2025 with an increased access to the catalogue.